Sawrr/godot-discord-sdk/README.md

 - Activity
   - Rich Presence
   - Invites, Ask to Join
+  - Register application launch command / steam id
 - Relationship
   - Get friends list
 - User
-  - Get user info, such as name and avatar
+  - Get user info, such as name and avatar URL

 ## How to build